-- NEW: Abu Qatada was released on bail Tuesday
+- Abu Qatada was released on bail Tuesday

 - He won a legal battle to avoid deportation from the UK to face terror charges in Jordan

 - The British government says he raised money for terrorist groups

 - He denies the allegations and says he was tortured by Jordan

 Radical cleric Abu Qatada was released from jail on bail Tuesday, following a successful appeal Monday against deportation from the United Kingdom to face terror charges in Jordan.

 It's the latest stage in a long-running battle over British efforts to deport the man accused of funding terrorist groups and said to have inspired one of the 9/11 hijackers.

 The British government says Abu Qatada raised money for terrorist groups, including organizations linked to former al Qaeda leader Osama bin Laden, and has publicly supported the violent activities of those groups.